 We also arrange direct personal sessions & retreats in Hilo Hawaii.
 All sessions are by appointment only.

 We will help you make midlife the strongest moment of your life.

 Midlife is more than just the halfway point of a person’s life!

 You can think of midlife as adolescence for adults.
-It’s a very real process where the body and mind are shifting to become an elder.
+It’s a natural process where the body and mind are shifting to become an elder.
 We will see changes in our body, such as our hair changing and many other physical changes.
 You will discover that even your tastes of what food you like will change.
-When the midlife change first begins to happen, a person will have extra energy and have the desire to exercise and get in shape.
-Exercise and taking time to create a refined image is very important in midlife.
+When the midlife change first begins to happen, a person will have extra energy and desire to exercise and get in shape.
+Exercise and taking time to create a refined image are essential in midlife.

 Our body, mind, and spirit are getting rewired during midlife to be ready for the second half of our life.
 Our body will change its nutritional needs, and you will crave new food.
 Your sleep habits will change as your mind shifts into an older mindset.
 Your hormonal balances will shift, and in actuality, countless changes are happening over a 10 to 15 year period during midlife.
 The final stage of midlife is menopause.

 Midlife starts as young as 37 and runs up to the mid-fifties.